 GSM measures weight per square meter for both, but the context differs.
 In paper, it’s about thickness and printability.
 In fabric, it’s about weight, drape, and durability for things like clothes or curtains.

-2. How do I pick the right GSM for my project?
+2. How do I choose the appropriate GSM for my project?

-It depends on what you’re making.
-For paper, 80 GSM is fine for printing, but 200+ GSM is better for cards or packaging.
-For fabric, 100-150 GSM is great for light clothing, while 300+ GSM suits heavy items like coats.
+what you're creating.
+When it comes to paper, 80 GSM is adequate for printing but 200+ GSM is best for cards or packaging.
+For textile 100-150 GSM is good for light clothes and 300+ GSM for heavy items such as coat.

 3. Can I calculate GSM myself?